discordjs/guide/guide/sapphire/first-command.md

 # Your first command

-Now that you have created the `commands` folder, you're ready to make your first command file!
-In Sapphire, we usually define one command per file, but you can also define groups of them.
-Hop over to your `commands` folder, and create a new file, we'll show how to make a ping command, so we will name this `ping.js`.
-This is going to be a simple command that replies to a message and then edits with the elapsed time.
-We'll go into arguments and other features later.
+Create a `commands` folder in the same directory as your `main` file.
+Normally only one command is defined per file, but you can also define groups of them.
+Create a `ping.js` file in your `commands` folder, which will send a message and then edit it with the elapsed time.
+Arguments and other features are covered in other pages.

-Once you have your file, it's time to get started!

-## Creating your command class
+## Creating a command class

-Before you do anything, at the start of your file, you're going to need to require Sapphire Framework again, specifically its Command class.
+To create a command in Sapphire, the `Command` class needs to be imported from `@sapphire/framework`.
+A command can be exported through default or named exports.

 :::: code-group
 ::: code-group-item CommonJS